codinguser/android_contact_picker/README.md

 workflow in your application with minimal effort.
 It uses the new Fragments API introduced in the newer versions of Android.

-*This library is aimed at API level 7 and uses the new contact APIs introduced in Android 2.0*
+*This library requires a minimum of Android API level 7 and above since it uses the new contact APIs introduced in Android 2.0*

 # Installation